 To achieve this, SROs are expanding their membership to digital platforms and work together with them on specific projects.
 Examples of successful initiatives between platforms and SROs can be found on the ICAS website.

-Other focus points are key issues such as advertising to children, diversity and inclusion, advertising of crypto assets, dark patterns and greenwashing.
+Other focus points are key issues such as sustainability, and in particular the issue of "greenwashing", advertising to children, diversity and inclusion, advertising of crypto assets, influencer marketing and dark patterns.